SridharRamesh/HowSridharThinks/_math/Queue.md

 From this, we can quickly determine the mean number of people in the queue, either as an explicit sum over all $$n$$, or as the integral of $$\lambda$$ times the probability of not being full times $$(1 - F(t))$$, describing how many people tried to enter the queue in the past, arrived at a time when it wasn't full, and are still there.
 This simplifies to $$\lambda \mu$$ times the probability of not being full.

 And once we know the expected number of people in the queue, we can also use this to model a line of infinite parking spaces 0, 1, 2, 3, …, with each person showing up taking the lowest-numbered space available.
 What I mean by this is, the probability that spot X is occupied at any moment is precisely the mean number of people in the first (X + 1) spots minus the mean number of people in the first X spots.
 Our previous formula gives us those values readily, since these amount to the same as looking at queues of capacity (X + 1) and X. This is a nice application on which to end this post.
 Indeed, it is the application which, in the form of a trivia question, first brought me to thinking about this.

+***

+Much of the above was drawn from https://math.stackexchange.com/questions/483160/hilberts-barber-shop, inspired by a Learned League question, and then also augmented after reading about the "insensitivity" of Erlang's B-theorem, allowing generalization to general distributions.